pshouse/starter/_posts/2013-06-16-hello-again.md

 title: Pharo on Docker
 ---

-[Docker](http://docker.io)is a tool that allows you to create, run, and manage Linux containers.
+[Docker](http://docker.io) is a tool that allows you to create, run, and manage [Linux containers](http://http://lxc.sourceforge.net/).
+A container is